The BSCMR was formed in 2004 and the current Board of Officers (2018-2020) consists of the following leading physicians in the field:

 Dr Declan O’Regan

 Dr Declan O’Regan is an MRC Senior Clinician Scientist and Consultant Radiologist who heads the Robert Steiner MRI suite (Mansfield Centre for Innovation) on the Hammersmith Hospital campus and is lead clinician for Imaging Research at Imperial College Healthcare NHS Trust.
 His main research interest is mathematical modelling of the heart using human MR imaging to understand the genetic and physiological mechanisms that underpin cardiovascular disease.

 Dr Niall Keenan

 Dr Keenan is a consultant cardiologist at West Herts NHS Trust as well as an honorary consultant cardiologist at Hammersmith Hospital, and an Honorary Lecturer at Imperial College, London.
 He qualified from Oxford University in 2001 and then trained in cardiology and general medicine in London.
 He carried out specialised training and research in cardiac MRI at the Royal Brompton Hospital, in cardiac CT at the London Chest Hospital, and in echocardiography both at Hammersmith Hospital in London, and also at Hospital Bichat in Paris.
 He has also undertaken advanced heart failure training at Harefield Hospital.

 Dr Gaby Captur

-Dr Captur is a consultant cardiologist at the Royal Free Hospital NHS Trust as well as a Senior Clinical Lecturer at University College London, London.
-She carried out specialised training and research in cardiac MRI at the Heart Hospital/Barts Heart Center.
+Dr Captur is a consultant cardiologist at the Royal Free Hospital NHS Trust as well as a Senior Clinical Lecturer at University College London.
+She trained in cardiac MRI at the Heart Hospital/Barts Heart Center.